OHA Professional Code of Ethics

 - Members shall respect the right of their client/patient to question or refuse any form of treatment.

-- Members shall display in their place of practice the OHA Code of Ethics, Code of Practice and Certificate of Professional Membership.
+- Members shall display in their place of practice the OHA Code of Ethics, Code of Practice, and Certificate of Professional Membership.

 The Scope of Practice of Registered Herbalists

 The practice of herbal medicine is the promotion, maintenance and restoration of an individual’s health primarily through the internal and external use of plant-based medicines.
 Whole plants or parts thereof may be harvested and processed by the herbalist.
-Herbal medicines are dispensed in pharmacopoeial and other forms, prepared through simple traditional methods in order to retain the naturally-balanced properties of the plant.
+Herbal medicines are dispensed in pharmacopoeia and other forms, prepared through simple traditional methods in order to retain the naturally-balanced properties of the plant.
 The use of other natural health products may also be recommended.

 The therapeutic requirements for each person are assessed in a manner consistent with the tradition and training of the individual herbalist.
 Methods of assessment may include but are not limited to case history, physical examinations and the review of diagnostic test results.
 Relevant issues including nutrition, exercise, hygiene, environment and stress-management are addressed throughout the consultation process.